 The most valuable people in your SCI journey are specialists who understand spinal cord injury specifically — not just general practitioners.
-The trouble is finding them.
-This page maps the directories and organizations that can connect you, by need.
+The hard part is finding them.
+This page maps the directories and organizations that connect you, by need.

 💡